 If your child is having a nosebleed, tilt your child's head forward slightly so that

 they don't swallow blood.
 Pinch the nostrils shut by pressing on the soft sides of

 the nose, not the hard bridge.
-Call the provider if the nosebleed does not stop after
+Call the healthcare provider if the nosebleed does

 Also call your child's healthcare provider if: